News Explorer

 Use snapshots This setting determines if and when data snapshots are being used for synchronisation with iCloud.

 Clean iCloud data Determines the interval for cleaning News Explorer data in your iCloud data container.
 Cleaning deletes all News Explorer data in iCloud that should not be stored any longer according the storage period settings discussed above.
-It can be a lengthy process, especially when you have a lot of subscriptions.
+It can be a lengthy process, especially when you have a lot of feeds.

 Only clean on Wi-Fi When enabled, cleaning of iCloud data will only be performed when the device is connected to internet via Wi-Fi.
 This setting is only visible on devices with a cellular connection.